aniray2908/ML-foundations-rebuild/unsupervised_learning/README.md

 - unsupervised_learning/demos/

-These will include:
+Completed demonstrations include:

-- Scaling and distance sensitivity experiments
+- Geometry intuition experiments
-- High-dimensional noise simulations
+- Distance concentration visualization
-- K-Means behavior visualization
+- K-Means (elbow + silhouette + scaling effects)
-- PCA + clustering interaction experiments
+- Hierarchical clustering (dendrogram + linkage comparison)
+- DBSCAN (non-spherical success + noise detection + density failure)

+Each notebook reinforces the geometric assumptions behind the algorithm.

 ---

-## Key Learning Outcome
+## Core Learning Outcome

 After completing this module:

+- Clustering is understood as assumption-driven, not universal.
-- Distance metrics are understood geometrically.
+- Distance metrics are internalized geometrically.
-- Feature scaling implications are internalized.
+- Feature scaling effects are fully understood.
-- High-dimensional behavior is understood conceptually.
-- PCA tradeoffs for clustering are recognized.
+- High-dimensional behavior and noise accumulation are recognized.
-- Clustering assumptions are explicitly acknowledged.
+- Centroid, linkage, and density-based paradigms are contrasted clearly.
+- Parameter sensitivity is reasoned structurally, not heuristically.

-Unsupervised learning is treated as a geometric problem, not just an algorithmic one.
+Unsupervised learning is treated as a geometric and structural discipline, not just an algorithmic exercise.